If you believe you will be adversely affected by the granting of a Planning Permit, you can lodge a formal objection with Council.

 The objection must:

-- be in writing and provide your full name, address, phone number and email address
+- be in writing (this includes email) and provide your full name, address, phone number and email address

 - state the grounds for your objection